 I have become increasingly frustrated over recent times when unconscious bias training is still bandied about as the answer.
 Yes, it’s a tool, but it was clear ten years ago that there were so many possible actions to build inclusive spaces and places.

-And so it was, over the last 5 years, I started collecting together all the different things that could be done to build an inclusive learning or working space, ideas to catalyse new conversations, to help shift thinking and thread or infuse inclusion into everything we do.
-At first it was structured around the Designing inclusive engineering education report, and then the inclusion health check tool.
+And so it was, over the last 5 years, I started collecting together all the different things that could be done to build inclusive learning or working spaces, ideas to catalyse new conversations, to help shift thinking and thread or infuse inclusion into everything we do.
+At first, it was structured around the Designing inclusive engineering education report, and then the inclusion health check tool.
 But my inclusion ideation didn’t stop there.
 Now, there is a Katalytik methodology.
 The RISE approach to inclusion.

-At the core of changing the conversation on equity, diversity, and inclusion (EDI) has been my philosophy that inclusion is so fundamental to engineering that it’s just too important to be left to chance.
+Why do we need to change the conversation on equity, diversity, and inclusion (EDI) in engineering?
+Simply because inclusion is so fundamental to engineering that it’s just too important to be left to chance.
 And I mean this both in terms of how we interact with each other, as a teacher/tutor or teammate, as much as adding an extra box into the critical thinking and design process frameworks we use in engineering.
 Both to challenge our thinking and personal frame of reference on the world, but also to challenge our thinking about users, those impacted by extraction of materials, manufacturing, and end of life of products.

 And there we have it.
-I started writing my book of 100 things you can do to be inclusive (it’s almost finished).
+I started writing my book of 100 things you can do to be inclusive.
 While describing the contents to someone I suddenly had the image of Princess Peach from the Nintendo Super Mario games.
-Driving over a star or mushroom and getting power boost.
+Driving over a star or mushroom and getting a power boost.